Aliases for ARHGEF7 Gene

 GeneCards Summary for ARHGEF7 Gene

 ARHGEF7 (Rho Guanine Nucleotide Exchange Factor (GEF) 7) is a Protein Coding gene.
-Diseases associated with ARHGEF7 include borjeson-forssman-lehmann syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include phospholipid binding and guanyl-nucleotide exchange factor activity.
+Diseases associated with ARHGEF7 include borjeson-forssman-lehmann syndrome and non-syndromic x-linked intellectual disability.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include protein kinase binding and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is ARHGEF6.

 UniProtKB/Swiss-Prot for ARHGEF7 Gene